HEPATITIS C

 - abdominal pain.

-Other, more specific signs may also appear, such as yellowish skin, eyes and dark urine.
+Other more specific signs may also appear, such as yellowish discoloration of the skin and eyes, and dark urine.

-The onset of these symptoms is highly variable, and can appear from 2 to 6 months after infection.
-Symptoms of hepatitis C can often take several years to appear.
+The onset of these symptoms is highly variable, and can occur from 2 to 6 months after infection, or even several years.

-Since the symptoms are similar to those of other hepatitises, and hepatitis C is often asymptomatic, the only way to be sure you're not a carrier is to get tested.
+Since the symptoms are similar to those of other hepatitises, and hepatitis C is often asymptomatic, the only way to rule out infection is to get tested.

-No matter how healthy you feel, hepatitis C can damage the liver.
-In some cases, serious complications can arise, such as chronic hepatitis, cirrhosis, cancer, fulminant hepatitisboth of which can lead to death.
+Even if you feel healthy, hepatitis C can damage the liver.
+In some cases, serious complications can occur, sometimes 20 to 25 years after infection, such as chronic hepatitis, cirrhosis, cancer, fulminant hepatitisboth of which can lead to death.

 Since January 1, 2019, hepatitis C treatment has been reimbursed for all those infected, even at an early stage of the disease.